RaphielGang/Telegram-Paperplane/README.md

  - `.trt`:                         Google Translator, translates only to english

+ - `.thanos`:                      Bans a person from the group

  - `.spider`:                      Mutes a person in the group if you are an admin

  - `.wizard`:                      In beta stage, needs all admin rights to work